 Professor Simon Tavaré

-Professor Simon Tavaré is the head of the Statistics and Computational Biology Laboratory at the Cancer Research UK Cambridge Institute, and Director of the Institute.
+Professor Simon Tavaré is the head of the Statistics and Computational Biology Laboratory at the Cancer Research UK Cambridge Institute.
 The lab’s research programme focuses on how cancers change over time, helping us understand more about the different stages of the disease.

 Tumour cells constantly change and evolve, so they are able to escape the effects of treatment and the body’s own defences.
 Professor Tavaré is using cutting edge technology to find out more about how different tumour cells do this, as understanding this process will be at the heart of developing more personalised cancer treatments.